fluid-checkout/fluid-checkout/readme.txt

 = Unreleased =

 * Added: Compatibility with plugin BRT Fermopoint by BRT.
+* Improved: Compatibility with plugin Payment Plugins for PayPal.
+Only change the state for checkout updates when the `click` event is triggered.
 * Fixed: Auto selecting and overwriting text of email fields while typing.

 = 2.5.2 - 2023-06-30 =